gaogaotiantian/ColorFightIIServer/web/colorfight/README.md

 In the event that a player loses his/her ```Home``` all of his/her buildings will be destroyed.

+If any building except for ```Home``` gets destroyed, half of the gold spent on the building will be returned to the player.

 ##### Home

 Each player may only have one ```Home``` at a time.